-Even when outdoor temperatures start to drop, people can usually depend on more comfortable conditions in their homes.
-So, it’s all the more annoying when winter manages to creep inside and cause trouble.
-A particularly frustrating problem is when the pipes of your plumbing system freeze over.
+Even when outdoor temperatures start to drop, people can generally rely on cozier conditions in their homes.
+So, it’s all the more exhausting when winter manages to sneak inside and cause trouble.
+A particularly frustrating problem is when the pipes of your plumbing system freeze up.
 Dealing with frozen pipes can range from inconvenient to a widespread, expensive mess.

-Many people choose to call their plumber to take care of frozen pipes, and that’s never a bad idea.
-But you can also thaw them out yourself with just a few items from your house.
+Many people prefer to call their plumber to take care of frozen pipes, and that’s never a bad idea.
+But you can also thaw them out yourself with just a few items from around the house.
 To help you resolve this annoying plumbing problem, here’s a step-by-step guide for thawing frozen pipes.

-The first and sometimes most difficult step is locating the frozen pipes.
-Running all your faucets might help you narrow down potential locations.
-If one faucet isn’t running, you can follow those specific plumbing lines and hopefully find the frozen pipes.
-The pipes themselves might not be obvious to spot unless ice is visibly covering them.
+The first and sometimes most time-consuming step is locating the frozen pipes.
+Running all your faucets could help you narrow down potential locations.
+If one faucet isn’t working, you can follow those specific plumbing lines and hopefully find the frozen pipes.
+The pipes themselves may not be obvious to spot unless ice is visibly covering them.

-Instead, you can run your hands along the plumbing until you pick up on a sudden drop in temperature.
+Instead, you can move your hands along the plumbing until you notice a sudden drop in temperature.
 Once you’ve found where the plumbing is coldest, you’ve probably found the frozen pipes.

 This method won’t work if every faucet isn’t running.
-You’ll need to check the main water line at this point because it’s the source of your home’s water supply.
+You’ll need to check the main water line at this point as it’s the source of your home’s water supply.
 Every set of plumbing lines will eventually lead back to the water main.
-You’ll typically find yours in the basement or crawlspace.
+You’ll probably find yours in the basement or crawlspace.
 But if your home doesn’t have either of those things, try near the water heater or in the garage next.
-If you still can’t find it, locate your home’s water meter on an exterior wall, as the main line can often be found on the other side.
+If you still can’t find it, go and find your home’s water meter on an exterior wall, as the main line can often be found on the other side.

 After verifying the pipes are frozen, shut off the main water supply.
-You can’t thaw the pipes with ice cold water on the inside, so you’ll also want to run every faucet if you haven’t already.
-This flushes the remaining water from the plumbing.
+You can’t thaw the pipes with ice cold water on the other side, so you’ll also want to run every faucet if you haven’t already.
+This flushes the leftover water from the plumbing.
 Toilets will need to be flushed as well.

-You don’t want to heat up the pipes too fast, as that might damage your plumbing.
-Depending on your heat source, start at the edges of the frozen area.
+You don’t want to heat up the pipes too suddenly, as that may damage your plumbing.
+Depending on your heat source, focus on the edges of the frozen area.
 This keeps the process slow and consistent.
-Also, do your best to heat the pipes closest to the nearest kitchen or bathroom faucet.
-If any steam or water is produced by the heating process, it’ll head in that direction.
+Also, try to heat the pipes closest to the nearest kitchen or bathroom faucet.
+If any steam or water is produced by the heating process, it’ll escape in that direction.

 Slowly inch your way along the pipe, heating sections one at a time.
-Some homeowners will also turn up their thermostats, using the warmer air to evenly thaw all the pipes at once.
+Some homeowners choose to turn up their thermostats, using the warmer air to evenly thaw all the pipes silmultaneously.
 As long as this is done slowly, it shouldn’t cause a problem.
 With a bit of luck, you’ll have successfully thawed your frozen pipes.
 But there’s one more step to take care of.

 Head back to the water main.
 Open the supply line, but only a little.
-This delivers enough water to check for leaks without making a mess.
-A leak ought to be fairly obvious to spot, and you should shut the water main off again if you do.
-At this point, it’s usually best to call for a plumber.
-They’ll have the tools and experience to repair the damage, including replacing the broken pipes.
+This provides enough water to check for leaks without causing a mess.
+A leak should be fairly obvious to find, and you should shut the water main off again if you do.
+At this point, it’s often best to look for a plumber.
+They’ll have the tools and experience to resolve the damage, including replacing the broken pipes.

 If there’s not a leak, however, you can open the main water line the rest of the way before getting to all the faucets.

-Sometimes thawing out frozen pipes is a little more complex.
-Let’s go over some of the most likely complications and what you can do to work around them.
+Sometimes thawing out frozen pipes is a little more difficult.
+Let’s review some of the most likely complications and what you can do to work around them.

 How long should it take to drain a frozen pipe?

-30 to 45 minutes is a good average, with more serious icing requiring added time.
-Don’t try to speed the process up with more heat as this may damage the plumbing and make the problem worse.
+30 to 45 minutes is a good average, with more severe icing requiring added time.
+Don’t try to speed the process up with more heat as this can damage the plumbing and make the problem worse.

 What should I do if a pipe bursts or leaks?

-Without the proper tools and experience, it’s best to contact a trusted plumber in Dayton.
-Not only can they handle things more quickly and effectively, but they’ll have a better chance of recognizing if other plumbing problems are nearby.
+Without the right tools and experience, it’s smarter to call a trusted plumber in the U.S..
+Not only can they handle things more quickly and effectively, but they’ll have a better chance of noticing if other plumbing problems are nearby.

 How can I reach frozen pipes if they’re behind walls?

-A lot of your plumbing is sitting behind walls, making them somewhat tricky to thaw out.
-Heating the nearest accessible area may work, or you could try heating the section of the wall closest to the frozen pipes.
-Heat lamps and your thermostat will be your best options.
-If these don’t work, you could have to remove a section of the wall to get close enough to begin the thawing process.
+A lot of your plumbing is installed behind walls, making them especially tricky to thaw out.
+Heating the closest accessible area may work, or you could try heating the section of the wall closest to the frozen pipes.
+Heat lamps and your thermostat will be the best options.
+If these don’t work, you might have to pop out a section of the wall to get close enough to begin the thawing process.

-If you stick to these steps, you’ll either prevent pipes from freezing or have a straightforward way of thawing them out.
-If you’d rather leave the work to a professional, call your nearest plumber in Dayton.
+If you follow these steps, you’ll either keep pipes from freezing or have a straightforward way of thawing them out.
+If you’d prefer to leave the work to a professional, call your nearest plumber in the U.S..
 They’ll make sure your plumbing is taken care of safely.